zjusbo/classesv2/README.md

 1. Login to classesv2 website and nevigate to an assignment you want to grade.

-2. Download zip files of corresponding submissions
+2. Download zip file of corresponding submissions

 ![Step 1](http://i.imgur.com/M4Vh5ZC.png)